Government Makes Public Budget Commitment to New Royal College of Art Campus

 Today the Government made public its commitment to the new Royal College of Art Battersea campus, creating a flagship, 15,000sqm centre for postgraduate students and entrepreneurs.

 The new RCA campus will sit alongside the RCA’s existing Dyson Building, Woo Building and Clore Innovation Centre, and the Sackler fine arts facilities in Battersea.
-The new campus will offer new programmes at the intersection of design and science, such as robotics; wearable technologies; the application of ‘smart materials’ into new product areas; and city design – all of which form part of the new vision for the RCA in 2021.
+The new campus will offer new programmes at the intersection of design and science, such as robotics; wearable technologies; the application of ‘smart materials’ into new product areas; and city design – all of which form part of the new vision for the RCA.

 Driven by a strong, entrepreneurial streak, a remarkable 45% of RCA alumni go into self-employment or run their own business (survey undertaken by EKOS, 2015); the new Battersea building will allow the RCA to expand the number of start-ups in InnovationRCA, the College’s commercialisation and business incubator.